BastienFoucher/GreenItLectures/README.md

 # GreenItLectures
-Some interesting Green IT lectures
+Some interesting Green IT lectures (in french)

 ## Généralités
 ### L'effet rebond